-It goes to show that sometimes how you say is more important than what you say.
+So, sometimes just putting things in a little different manner really works wonders.
 In the instant case, I got the desired answer by putting up the question in a slightly different manner without having to feel embarrassed (now, one can well imagine the impression I would have given to my friend had I actually asked a direct question in the situation).